lyraxvincent/audio-video2mp3/README.md

-# Audio to mp3 converter
+# Audio/Video to mp3 converter
-This is a script to handle bulk audio to mp3 conversion.
+This is a script to handle bulk audio and video to mp3 conversion.
 It uses the [Pydub](https://pypi.org/project/pydub/) python package.

 ## How to use the script